-Purchasing a bald eagle and ruby-throated hummingbird plate supports the Georgia’s Wildlife Conservation Fund .
+Purchasing a bald eagle or a ruby-throated hummingbird plate supports the Georgia’s Wildlife Conservation Fund .
 Established by state law, this fund benefits endangered and nongame wildlife and plants through conservation, education, land acquisition and recreation projects.
 Renewing these and the older eagle plates also supports this work.

 Each purchase or renewal of a Trout Unlimited license plate supports Georgia’s trout conservation and management programs .
 These efforts affect trout production, stocking and stream restoration throughout North Georgia.